malinat0r/DevOps-Test-Questionnaire/ReadMe.md

 192.168.49.2 questionnaire.local
 #127.0.0.1 questionnaire.local
 ```
-Now you can start testing of application - open url in browser `"http://questionnaire.local/"`.
+Now you can start testing of application - open url http://questionnaire.local/ in browser.